 The AER strongly encourages all licensees, operators, and approval holders to follow the OneStop help (available on the AER website) when completing and submitting this form.

 2) The licensee, operator, or approval holder must notify the appropriate AER field centre of any operations that may result in a public complaint or concern.
-AER field centre contact phone numbers are available in appendix 2, or, if outside of regular business hours, the 24-hour emergency phone number is 1-800-222-6514.

 2.3 Notification Requirements